dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 * ``RAVI_DEBUG_CODEGEN`` - if set to a value this triggers a dump of the code being generated
 * ``RAVI_DEBUG_VARS`` - if set this triggers a dump of local variables construction and destruction

+Also see section above on available API for dumping either Lua bytecode or LLVM IR for compiled code.

 Work Plan
 ---------
 * Feb-May 2015 - implement JIT compilation using LLVM
-* June 2015 - implement function parameter / return type specialisation
+* June 2015 - implement function parameter specialisation

 License
 -------